Writing neck-grabbing copy for your funnels is extremely hard!

 Consider including at least one testimonial from another satisfied customer to help sell your product.

-Testimonials help earn trust with your readers and encourage sales.
+Testimonials help earn the trust of your readers and encourage sales.
 It helps visitors feel less alone in their decision to buy.

 Other social proofs include: